-The Pineapple Course, built in 1972, was designed to be the more-friendly course for golfers.
+The TPC Pineapple Course, built in 1972, was designed to be the more-friendly course for golfers.
 It has fewer forced carries.
 The bunkers are not as deep and the greens are slightly larger.
 The back nine of The Pineapple Course consists of four holes with ocean views, followed by a tough five-hole stretch culminating with a fantastic par-four 18th that finishes up on a green just below the clubhouse terrace.
 For those seeking a challenge, this course will provide all you can handle from the back tees.
 Pineapple Course Hole Descriptions

 Hole 1- Par 4